intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/textclassification/README.md

 * `--encoderOutputDim` The output dimension of the encoder.
 Default is 256.
 * `--trainingSplit` The split portion of the data for training.
 Default is 0.8.
 * `-b` `--batchSize` The number of samples per gradient update.
 Default is 128.
-* `--nbEpoch` The number of iterations to train the model.
+* `-e` `--nbEpoch` The number of iterations to train the model.
 Default is 20.
 * `-l` `--learningRate` The learning rate for the TextClassifier model.
 Default is 0.01.
-* `--model` Specify this option only if you want to load an existing TextClassifier model and in this case its path should be provided.
+* `-m` `--model` Specify this option only if you want to load an existing TextClassifier model and in this case its path should be provided.

 ## Results